 Communication between two data terminal equipment

-UART Connections Between a DTE Device and DCE Device
+UART Connections between a DTE Device and DCE Device

 In a DTE-to-DCE configuration, the DTE is considered the master and the DCE is considered a slave.
 In this configuration, when the DTE device wishes to transmit data, the DTE device pulls the RTS line low, which signals the DCE device, through its RTS line, to begin to monitor its RX line.
 When the DCE device is ready to accept the data, it pulls its CTS line low, informing the DTE device, through its CTS connection, to begin sending data.